LiteLDev/LeviLamina/docs/quickstart.md

 ## Updating LeviLamina

 Don't update LeviLamina in the same location when it comes to data security.
 Instead, we recommend creating a new directory, installing the new version of LeviLamina there, and subsequently copying the `worlds` directory from the old location to the new location.
-Then, follow the instructions provided by the plugin developers to migrate the configuration files and data files of the plugins you are using to the new directory.
+Then, follow the instructions provided by the mod developers to migrate the configuration files and data files of the mods you are using to the new directory.

-## Finding Plugins
+## Finding Mods

-Before installing a plugin, you'll need to find what you want to install.
-The best place to find plugins is [lip index](https://www.lippkg.com), lip's official plugin registry, but you can also find many plugins on [our forum](https://bbs.liteldev.com/) and other places around the web.
+Before installing a mod, you'll need to find what you want to install.
+The best place to find mods is [lip index](https://www.lippkg.com), lip's official mod registry, but you can also find many mods on [MineBBS](https://www.minebbs.com/) and other places around the web.

-## Installing Plugins
+## Installing Mods

-For most plugins, especially those on lip index, installation is as simple as running `lip install <plugin>`.
+For most mods, especially those on lip index, installation is as simple as running `lip install <mod>`.

 For example, to install [levianticheat](https://github.com/LiteLDev/LeviAntiCheat), you would run: